Welcome to the Shipman family history blog. Most of the information below comes from The Shipman Family in America by Mrs. Wayne E. Carl (1962).

 • George Stephen (May 30, 1879-1955) Was baptized at St. Peter's Anglican Church in Brockville on June 18, 1881.

 Stephen's wife Sarah LEE was originally from Smith Falls in Lanark County.
 She can be found there with her widowed mother in the 1852 census.
-Sometime later, circa 1858 she married her first husband.
+Sometime later, circa 1858 she had a relationship with someone of unknown name.
 His first name is unknown but his last name appears to have been Cairns or something similar.
-They had two children - Albert circa 1859 and Mary Jane circa 1861.
-The widowed Sarah CARINS appears with these two children in the 1871 census in Brockville.
+They had two children - Albert born January 1, 1859 and Mary Jane circa 1861.
+Albert was baptized at St. Peter's Anglican Church in Brockville on March 13, 1859 as the illegitimate son of Sarah Lee.
+No father name is mentioned.
+Nor are there any sponsors.
+Sarah's "abode" was noted as Smith Falls.
+I cannot find Sarah or her son Albert in the 1861 census.
+However, Sarah "CARINS" appears with these two children in the 1871 census in Brockville.
+She told the census taker that she was a widow.
 Stephen Shipman originally lived on Lot 3, Concession 2, Yonge Township, Leeds County.
-He married the widowed Sarah Lee (ten years older than him!) in 1871 (sometime after April as he was with his widowed mother in Yonge Township in the 1871 census).
+He struck up a relationship with Sarah Lee (ten years older than him!) in 1871 (sometime after April as he was with his widowed mother in Yonge Township in the 1871 census).
+A marriage has not been found for them so it is possible that they never officially married.
 They seemed to have lived for a few years in Smith Falls.
 Their eldest child Sarah Ann Shipman was born and baptized there in 1872.
 But by 1881 Stephen Shipman and Sarah Lee were in Brockville.
 In the 1881 census Sarah's children from her previous marriage Albert (b.
 1859) and Mary J (b.
 1861) are living with them and listed with the last name of Shipman.
 I lose track of both of them after 1881.
 Did they use the Shipman last name or their original last name?
 Did they stay in Brockville or move to Toronto with their mother?
 Stephen Shipman officially converted to Anglicanism when he was baptized in Trinity Church, Brockville on May 2, 1886.
 By 1891 Stephen and his family had moved to Toronto.
 In the 1901 census Stephen lists his occupation as carpenter with an annual salary of $200.
 Their son George lists his occupation as a collar manufacturer with an annual salary of $400 - double his father's!
 In the 1911 census they are living on 803 King Street in Toronto.
 Stephen is listed as a carpenter with an annual wage of $600.
 Sarah lists her year of emigration from Ireland to Canada as 1844.
 It looks like they moved out to 108 Eaton Avenue sometime after 1911.
 The area had just been annexed to the City of Toronto in 1909 and subdivided about 1910.
 The wooden frame house, which was on the south east corner of Eaton Avenue and Selkirk Street, was built shortly thereafter and appears on the Fire Insurance Plan of 1910 as revised in 1913.
 According to her death registration Sarah Lee died at her home, 108 Eaton Avenue, on February 2, 1916 of pneumonia.
 She was buried at St. John's Norway Cemetery.
 Her obituary in the Toronto Star noted that she was a member of the Loyal True Blue Lodge No 9, an Orange Lodge.
 According to his death registration Stephen Shipman died on September 17, 1922 at the House of Industry from stomach cancer.
 He was buried with Sarah in St. John's Norway Cemetery.
 They are buried in Section 6, Range 4, Grave 67.

 8. George Stephen SHIPMAN (May 30, 1879-1955)